HOME PAGE . . . . . . . .

 The Holy Thorn of Glastonbury as it stood up to the 8th December 2010.
 It was mindlessly vandalised that night and stripped of its crown.
 A publicly available HV Morton society bulletin gives the sad details.

-Born in 1892 to Marguerite and Joseph in Ashton-
+Born in 1892 to Margaret and Joseph in Ashton-

 Morton's life had begun in a time of Edwardian certainties, long before such modern concepts as cultural equivalency and equal rights were in vogue, with his father rubbing shoulders with the great and the good during his childhood.
 Deference and rigid class and racial divisions made it seem the sun would never set on the British Empire.
 Many felt it was the duty of the educated and cultured Christian European to pass on the legacy of civilisation and fair play to the rest of the world for the benefit of all so that others might learn and improve by it.
 There is a nobility about his writings which reflects his formative years, a simplicity, almost a naivety which, whether artifice or not, would be simply inconceivable in current, more cynical times.